swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates.md

 Hi [ trainee_name ],

 Thanks very much for your lesson contribution.
-When you have a moment, please go to the [instructor discussion etherpad](http://pad.software-carpentry.org/instructor-discussion) to sign up for a discussion session, and then to the [teaching demo etherpad](http://pad.software-carpentry.org/teaching-demos) to sign up for your final demo.
-For more information about completing your instructor certification, please see our [simplified checklist](http://www.datacarpentry.org/checkout/) and let us know if you have any questions.
+When you have a moment, please go to the instructor discussion etherpad here: (http://pad.software-carpentry.org/instructor-discussion) to sign up for a discussion session, and then to the teaching demo etherpad (http://pad.software-carpentry.org/teaching-demos) to sign up for your final demo.
+For more information about completing your instructor certification, please see our simplified checklist: (http://www.datacarpentry.org/checkout/) and let us know if you have any questions.

 Best,